deathworlders/online/content/books/deathworlders/chapter-74-ride-to-hell.md

 ___

 **Date Point:18y6m1w5d AV**
 **Park Avenue, Manhattan, NYC, USA, Earth**

 ***Vemik Given-Man***

 There was a reason Vemik had decided to visit New York alone and insisted on leaving Singer behind, despite how much he’d have really preferred she come with.
 It was sad he’d been proven right.

 Dangerous Humans could be *very* dangerous, Vemik knew.
 He’d fought and wrassled with more than a hand of them.
 Jooyun had been his friendly rival since they first met and they had always stayed a good match, even now that Vemik could crush him flat.
 War-horse (of course) could break Vemik like a Forest-Father’s bark underfoot.
-Gods, *Yan* couldn’t out-fight the big Human yet, even though he was outlifting ‘Horse more and more every time they met! *Criss-*chen was still strong and quick enough to give Vemik a good challenge…
+Gods, *Yan* couldn’t out-fight the big Human yet, even though he was outlifting ‘Horse more and more every time they met! *Criss\-*chen was still strong and quick enough to give Vemik a good challenge…

 Vemik only needed two fingers to count all the Humans who could fight him just with their strength, but not all Human danger was so forward and upright. *Sneaky* danger was what he had to watch for.
 Humans could be *very* good hunters.